Asset Tokenization

 How Figure's HELOC Works

-Figure's process streamlines the traditional HELOC application:
+Figure's process streamlines what's traditionally been a painful HELOC application:

 1. Online application — Borrowers apply through Figure's website